keboola/connection-docs/management/jobs/index.md

 * TOC
 {:toc}

-Most of the things done in KBC run as background, asynchronous jobs.
+Most of the things done in Keboola Connection run as background, asynchronous jobs.
 For an overview of all jobs, running and finished, go to the **Jobs** section:

 {: .image-popup}